slspeek/odbinfo/doc/new_design_plan.md

 ## New design setup

 In principle for all components mentioned above we make three classes.
 For example for Module we create ModuleRaw for the result of the reading process.
-Then a Module for the dependency search and the representation layer can make a ModuleOut to collect the attributes it needs for the representation.
+Then a Module for the dependency search.
 ```mermaid
     classDiagram